simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 ### Local validation
 I began by splitting off 20% of the training set into a stratified (with respect to the number of radar observations) validation holdout set.
 I soon began to distrust my setup as some models were severely overfitting on the public leaderboard despite improving local validation scores.
 By the end of the competition I was training my models using the entire training set and relying on the very limited number of public test submissions (two per day) to validate the models, which is exactly what one is often **discouraged** from doing.
 Due to the peculiarities of the training and test sets in this competition (see above), I believe it was the right thing to do.
 In further support of this approach, the low levels of leaderboard reshuffling at the end of the competition, relative to similar data science competitions, suggests that the public and private sections of the test data set were highly correlated.

+### Training procedure
+I used stochastic gradient descent (SGD) with the [Adadelta](http://arxiv.org/abs/1212.5701) update rule with a learning rate decay.

+I used a mini-batch size of 64; I found that the models performed consistently worse for mini-batch sizes of 128 and higher, possibly because the probability of having mini-batches without any of the extreme outliers goes to zero.

+Each model was trained over approximately 60 full-dataset epochs.

 ### Initialisation
 Most of the models used the default weight initialisation settings of the Lasagne layer classes.
 Towards the end of the competition I experimented with the normalized-positive definite weight matrix initialisations proposed in [Talathi et. al.](http://arxiv.org/abs/1511.03771) but found no significant effect on the performances.
-In all I gave it e
+I suspect that this

 ### Regularisation
-My biggest surprise was that dropout
+My biggest surprise was that implementing dropout consistently led to poorer results.
+I tried many things, including varying the dropout percentage and implementing it only at the top and/or bottom of the network.
+This is in stark contrast to the universal effectiveness of dropout in the dense layers of convolutional neural networks.

+For this reason, I did not bother with weight decay as well, as I reasoned that the main problem was under- rather than overfitting the data.

+I used the Adadelta

 ## Model ensembles